netsec-ethz/rains/DESIGN-HANDLE-QUERIES.md

    blacklist zones that send incorrect information]
 3. Depending on the configuration the server either sends a redirect assertion back (if possible together with an IP assertion) or starts the lookup itself.
-   - Send redirect: If there is a redirect assertion for the queried zone in the assertionCache then, if there is also an IP assertion for the queried zone in the cache it responds with both assertions, else it responds with the redirect assertion to the zone.
+   - Send redirect: If there is a redirect assertion for the queried zone in the assertion cache then, if there is also an IP assertion for the queried zone in the cache it responds with both assertions, else it responds with the redirect assertion to the zone.
 In case there is no redirect assertion for the queried zone in the cache, it responds with a redirect to a root server.
-   - Lookup itself: The server adds the query to the pending query cache. (see design of callback function below on how it is further processed when the answer arrives) It then checks if there is a redirect assertion for the queried zone in the assertionCache then, if there is also an IP assertion for the queried zone in the cache it sends the query to the obtained address, else it sends an IP query for the given redirect name to a root server.
-In case there is no redirect assertion for the queried zone in the cache, it sends a redirect and IP query to the root server.
+   - Lookup itself: The server adds the delegation query to the pending query cache. (see design of callback function below on how it is further processed when the answer arrives) It then loads an IP address associated with the most specific redirect from the redirection cache.
+(In the worst case it has to ask a root server)

 ## Pending query callback function
 When a rains server receives a section it must check the pending query cache to obtain queries which